pascaldekloe/colfer/SPEC.md

 the ninth field, and so forth.

-Single and double-precision floating-points[^2] encode without compression, in big-endian byte-order.
+Single and double-precision floating-points[^2] encode without compression, in big-endian octet-order.
 Nested data structures encode their fields inline, as if they were part of the hosting data structure.

 Arrays with a fixed size encode their elements just as separate fields would do.